Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: Prepared triples

-\paragraph{Idea of the proof of Theorem \ref{t.Normal} --} If there exists a counterexample to Theorem B, we have seen that there exists also a prepared counterexample.
-The first step is to show that the level sets of the quotient function are invariant under the flow of $Y$.
-Then, the main idea of the proof is to perform a suitable modification of the isolating neighbourhood so that we can compute the linking numbers of $N$ along curves which are included in the union of finitely many curves which are either periodic orbits of $Y$ or contained in the stable/unstable basin of periodic orbits of $Y$ included in $K$.
+\paragraph{Strategy of the proof of Theorem \ref{t.Normal} --} If there exists a counterexample to Theorem B, we have seen that there exists also a prepared counterexample.
+The first step is to show that, {when we consider the normal component $N$ and quotient function $\mu$ associated to the transverse invariant plane field, given by assumption,} then the level sets of the quotient function are invariant under the flow of $Y$ {(see item (2) of Lemma~\ref{fundprop})}.
+This implies that $Y$ is tangent to the level sets of $\mu$.
+After that, the main idea is to perform a suitable modification of the isolating neighbourhood so that we can compute the linking numbers of $N$ along curves which are included in the union of finitely many paths which are either periodic orbits of $Y$ or contained in the {stable/unstable sets} of periodic orbits of $Y$ included in $K$. {This is achieved in the Key Lemma~\ref{keylemouille}}.

-This is only possible because $Y$ is tangent to level sets of $\mu$.
-Indeed, to prove that these linking numbers vanish, the important step is to show that the $C^2$ function which measures the derivative of $\mu$ along the normal direction $N$ is $Y_t$-invariant.
+{Then, the effective implementation of this idea uses in a crucial way the fact that} $Y$ is tangent to level sets of $\mu$.
+Indeed, to prove that all the linking numbers vanish, the important step is to show that the $C^2$ function which measures the derivative of $\mu$ along the normal direction $N$ is $Y_t$-invariant {(which is proven in Lemma~\ref{PhiY})}.
 This will imply that along one boundary component (with the above dynamical property) the vector field $N$ is either tangent to the level set or it is never tangent.
-Using a basis containing a vector field tangent to the level set, one easily deduces that the corresponding linking number vanishes.
+Using a basis containing a vector field tangent to the level set, one then deduces that the corresponding linking number vanishes {(see Lemma~\ref{endproofsusp})}.

-\paragraph{Idea of the proof of Theorem \ref{t.valeurpropre} --} As in the previous theorem, we assume by contradiction the existence of a prepared counterexample to Theorem \ref{t.valeurpropre}.
-Since our isolated compact set $K$ of zeros is formed by periodic orbits of $Y$ and heteroclinic connexions between them, we can distinguish two types of periodic orbits in the level 0.
+\paragraph{Strategy of the proof of Theorem \ref{t.valeurpropre} --} {The proof of Theorem~\ref{t.valeurpropre} is much more involved, it will occupy both sections \ref{mainsectouille} and \ref{s:final_section}}.
+As in the previous theorem, we assume by contradiction the existence of a prepared counterexample to Theorem \ref{t.valeurpropre}.
+Since our isolated compact set $K$ of zeros is formed by periodic orbits of $Y$ and heteroclinic connections between them, we can distinguish two types of periodic orbits in the level 0.
 Those that are the alpha/omega limit set of an element in $K$, which we call \emph{linked periodic orbits}, and those that are not, which we call \emph{non-linked} periodic orbits.